mtumilowicz/java11-reflection-fields/README.md

 * `Class` provides us with four methods to gather fields information:
     * all fields:
-        * `Field[] getFields()` - returns an array containing `Field` objects reflecting all the accessible public fields of the class or interface represented by Class object.
+        * `Field[] getFields()` - returns all public fields of the class or interface (including public fields from superclasses and superinterfaces)

-            If this `Class` object represents a class, then this method returns the public fields of the class and of all its superclasses and superinterfaces.

-            If this `Class` object represents an interface, then this method returns the fields of the interface and of all its superinterfaces.
         * `Field[] getDeclaredFields()` - returns
-            an array of `Field` objects reflecting all the fields declared by the class or interface represented by this `Class` object.
-This includes public, protected, default (package) access, and private fields, but excludes inherited fields.
+            all fields declared by the class or interface ( excluding inherited fields)
     * if we know field's name:
         * `Field getField(String name)` - Returns a `Field`
             object that reflects the specified public member